Install NoETL CLI (includes Python runtime)

 CLI Capabilities:

-noetl server start/stop- Manage NoETL servernoetl worker start/stop- Manage workersnoetl db init/validate- Database managementnoetl build- Build Docker imagesnoetl k8s deploy/redeploy/reset- Kubernetes deploymentnoetl register playbook- Register playbooksnoetl run playbook- Execute playbooks
+noetl server start/stop- Manage NoETL servernoetl worker start/stop- Manage workersnoetl db init/validate- Database managementnoetl build- Build Docker imagesnoetl k8s deploy/redeploy/reset- Kubernetes deploymentnoetl register playbook- Register playbooksnoetl run <reference>- Execute playbooks (local or distributed)noetl context- Manage execution contexts

 Option 2: Local Development Environment

-For a complete environment with server, workers, PostgreSQL, and monitoring:
+For a complete environment with server, workers, PostgreSQL, and observability stack:

 # Clone repository